 The worker said Miss Frost bought Annie ‘about eight months ago’, adding: ‘Horses are expensive.
 I know, I’ve had them all my life.

-'Nightmare': The jobless 36-year-old currently lives in two houses (pictured) in Churchdown, near Gloucester which were knocked through five years ago to accommodate her massive brood
+lives in two houses (pictured) in Churchdown, near Gloucester which were

-'Nightmare': The jobless 36-year-old currently lives in two houses (pictured) in Churchdown, near Gloucester which were knocked through five years ago to accommodate her massive brood
+knocked through five years ago to accommodate her massive brood

-Rubbish strewn: The back of the properties in Churchdown, Gloucester, where Heather Frost is living with 11 children.
-She is being given a 6 bedroom custom made council house in nearby Tewkesbury to accommodate her large brood
+She is being given a 6 bedroom custom made council house in nearby

+‘Annie has breathing difficulties, so the vet has to come out quite often.
+They must spend at least £200 a month on her.
 'They were going to buy two more horses recently, but that deal fell through.
 It’s sickening to think that she can afford what most people would consider a luxury at the expense of the British taxpayer.’

 Miss Frost refused to discuss the horse yesterday – but her 16-year-old daughter Angel took to a local website to defend her mother after it was revealed the family were being handed a six-bedroom, three-bathroom newly built home worth £400,000.